Tó Carneiro

-Augusto de Jesus Corte Real Carneiro (born 5 November 1995), commonly known as Tó Carneiro, is an Angolan professional football player who plays for Petro de Luanda and the Angolan national team.
+Augusto de Jesus Corte Real Carneiro (born 5 November 1995), commonly known as Tó Carneiro, is an Angolan professional football player who plays for AS FAR and the Angolan national team.

+International career

-He first appeared on 29 June 2017 at the 2017 COSAFA Championship held in South Africa, where he played against Malawi in a 0–0 draw.
+He first appeared on 29 June 2017 at the 2017 COSAFA Cup held in South Africa, where he played against Malawi in a 0–0 draw.

 On 11 October 2021, he scored an own goal in a 2022 FIFA World Cup qualification loss to Gabon.

+On 3 December 2025, Carneiro was called up to the Angola squad for the 2025 Africa Cup of Nations held in Morocco.

+International goals

+Scores and results list Angola's goal tally first.